 A similar process happened with the English word "goodbye," which was formed over time as a contraction of "God be with ye."

 English speakers are no more saying that "it's good to see you go" when they say goodbye than they are calling the day of Christ's crucifixion good when they call it Good Friday.
 Holy, yes.
 Good?
 Not so much.

-It is a day that proclaims God's purpose of loving and redeeming the world through the cross of our Lord, Jesus Christ.
-It is a day that is good because God was drawing the world to God's self in Christ.
+Good Friday, or Holy Friday as most of the rest of the world calls it in their languages, proclaims God's purpose of loving and redeeming the world even in the face of human rejection and cruelty through the cross of our Lord, Jesus Christ.
+It is a day that is holy and makes us holy because God was drawing the world to God's self in Christ.

 This content was produced by Ask The UMC, a ministry of United Methodist Communications.